astronomer/docs/astro/best-practices/dag-writing-on-astro.md

 ## Best practice guidance

+The following guidance applies to two development functions: writing DAG code for Astro and managing DAG code on Astro.

 ### Writing DAG code for Astro

 When it comes to writing DAG code for Astro, you can use the Astro Cloud IDE or the Astro CLI.
 The Astro Cloud IDE is a low-code solution recommended for new Airflow users.
 The Astro CLI is recommended for more experienced users, particularly those migrating existing DAGs to Astro.